steryu/UnityGame/README.md

     }
 }
 ```
-The abilities in the arsenal are automaticly called in update().
+The abilities stored in the arsenal are automaticly called in the script's `update()` method.

 #### Enemy spawn system
 I wanted to make a spawn system that spawn emeies with an interval and an certain amount.
 I did this by creating an `spawner class` that hold an array of `EnemySpawner scriptible objects`